qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 Next we need to identify what the inputs and outputs of the neural network will be.
 This might require looking at our data and deciding what features of the data we can use as inputs.
 If the data is images then the inputs could be the individual pixels of the images.

-For the outputs we'll need to look at what we want to identify from the data.
+For the outputs we will need to look at what we want to identify from the data.
 If we are performing a classification problem then typically we will have one output for each potential class.

 ### 3. Prepare data

-Many datasets aren't ready for immediate use in a neural network and will require some preparation.
+Many datasets are not ready for immediate use in a neural network and will require some preparation.
 Neural networks can only really deal with numerical data, so any non-numerical data (for example words) will have to be somehow converted to numerical data.

-Next we'll need to divide the data into multiple sets.
-One of these will be used by the training process and we'll call it the training set.
-Another will be used to evaluate the accuracy of the training and we'll call that one the test set.
-Sometimes we'll also use a 3rd set known as a validation set to tune hyperparameters.
+Next we will need to divide the data into multiple sets.
+One of these will be used by the training process and we will call it the training set.
+Another will be used to evaluate the accuracy of the training and we will call that one the test set.
+Sometimes we will also use a 3rd set known as a validation set to tune hyperparameters.

 ### 4. Choose a pre-trained model or build a new architecture from scratch

 Often we can use an existing neural network instead of designing one from scratch.
 Training a network can take a lot of time and computational resources.
 There are a number of well publicised networks which have been shown to perform well at certain tasks, if you know of one which already does a similar task well then it makes sense to use one of these.

-If instead we decide we do want to design our own network then we need to think about how many input neurons it will have, how many hidden layers and how many outputs, what types of layers we use (we'll explore the different types later on).
+If instead we decide we do want to design our own network then we need to think about how many input neurons it will have, how many hidden layers and how many outputs, what types of layers we use (we will explore the different types later on).
 This will probably need some experimentation and we might have to try tweaking the network design a few times before we see acceptable results.

 ### 5. Choose a loss function and optimizer

 The loss function tells the training algorithm how far away the predicted value was from the true value.
-We'll look at choosing a loss function in more detail later on.
+We will look at choosing a loss function in more detail later on.

 The optimizer is responsible for taking the output of the loss function and then applying some changes to the weights within the network.
 It is through this process that the "learning" (adjustment of the weights) is achieved.

 ### 6. Train the model

 We can now go ahead and start training our neural network.
-We'll probably keep doing this for a given number of iterations through our training dataset (referred to as _epochs_) or until the loss function gives a value under a certain threshold.
+We will probably keep doing this for a given number of iterations through our training dataset (referred to as _epochs_) or until the loss function gives a value under a certain threshold.
 The graph below show the loss against the number of _epochs_, generally the loss will go down with each _epoch_, but occasionally it will see a small rise.

 ![A graph showing an exponentially decreasing loss over the first 1500 epochs of training an example network.](../fig/training-0_to_1500.svg)